odestry/theme-development-helpers/README.md

 ## Usage

-Copy the code from the snippet you want to use and paste it into your theme's snippets folder.
-Then include the snippet in your theme's sections.
+Copy the code from the snippet you want to use and paste it into your theme's `/snippets` folder.
+Then include the snippet in your theme sections.

 ```liquid
 {% render 'snippet-name' %}